ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 We'll need to hide the form view on three occasions:
 * after the user submits the form;
-* when the user clicks the "Cancel" button; and
+* when the user clicks the "Cancel" button;
 * when the user clicks outside of the balloon.

 So, let's write a simple `_hideUI()` function, which will clear the input field values and remove the view from our balloon.

-Additionally, we'll import {@link module:ui/bindings/clickoutsidehandler~clickOutsideHandler `clickOutsideHandler()`} method, which take our `_hideUI()` function as a callback.
+Additionally, we'll import {@link module:ui/bindings/clickoutsidehandler~clickOutsideHandler `clickOutsideHandler()`} method, which will take our `_hideUI()` function as a callback.
 It will be emitted from our form view, and activated when the form view is visible.
 We also need to set `contextElements` for the handler to determine its scope.
 Clicking on listed there HTML elements will not fire the callback.

 ```js
 // abbreviation/abbreviationui.js